1. Breast cancer that has spread to the brain

 It’s not the same as having cancer that starts in the brain.
 The cancer cells that have spread to the brain are breast cancer cells.

-For some people, the brain may be the only area of secondary breast cancer.
+For some people, the brain may be the only area of .

-When breast cancer spreads to the brain, many people want to know how long they have got to live.
+When breast cancer spreads to the brain, many people want to know how long they've got to live.

 Secondary breast cancer in the brain can be treated but cannot be cured.